How To Reduce Business Costs

 This is because you are not being effective at running your business, and this is the direct result of not understanding the cost drivers of your business, like processes, materials, labour, and technology.

-This lack of understanding is the major reason why businesses fail.
+This lack of understanding how to reduce costs is the major reason why businesses fail.

 You Need To Know How Your Business Operates As You Scale

 The complication with all this however, is that as your business grows and scales, what was fit for purpose, no longer gives you the economies, leaving you either experiencing the pain and inefficiency, or your struggle to make the right decision to further invest in resources for your business.

 This is the entrepreneur’s or founder’s dilemma – do I wait until I grow and then invest, or invest first, then grow?

 To Resolve This, The Imperative Of Service Is Key